jreyes88/Web-Accessibility/Screen Readers in the Wild/README.md

 - Headings
     + Went from `<h1>` to `<h3>`
-    + Not necessarily a WCAG failure since it was still heirarchical
+    + Not necessarily a WCAG failure since it was still hierarchical
 - Buttons and Links
     + These were all well-labeled
     + Also had shortcut key which added extra text for the screen reader